DEEP-PolyU/HamQA_TheWebConf23/README.md

-# HamQA: Hierarchy-Aware Multi-Hop Question Answering over Knowledge Graphs
+# HamQA

-This repo provides the source code & data of our paper [HamQA: Hierarchy-Aware Multi-Hop Question Answering over Knowledge Graphs].
+This repo provides the source code & data of our paper Hierarchy-Aware Multi-Hop Question Answering over Knowledge Graphs.

 ## 1. Dependencies